opensourcecourse/functional-assignment/README.md

 # Functional Assignment

-Just like object-oriented programming, functional programming is a huge topic which we are only going to approach tangentially.
+Just like object-oriented programming, functional programming is a immense topic which we are only going to approach tangentially.
 Rather than learning functional programming in the abstract, (which python is arguably not a good fit for anyway) we are going to practice using some of python's functional features.